-Take a look at the Innovate UK website to find out more: catapult.org.uk/catapult-centres
+Research & Innovation centres update copy to read Take a look at the UKRI website to find out more: ukri.org/councils/innovate-uk

 Industry Career Path

 Over 50% of all research and development (R&D) is funded directly within companies.
 Often companies will look for PhD level qualifications to help them with a particular problem.
 This is why PhD study is an excellent route to higher level jobs.
 In fact, by far the majority of PhD graduates end up in industrial jobs rather than academia.